 Surreptitiously maneuvering the marshlands before dawn, waterfowl hunters of Ontario’s north are often the unsung heroes of the outdoor world.
-Thousands of waterfowl enthusiasts’ gather in Northeastern Ontario each autumn rain or shine; concealed motionless behind camouflaged-clad duck blinds.
+Thousands of waterfowl enthusiasts’ gather in Northeastern Ontario each autumn rain or shine, concealed motionless behind camouflaged-clad duck blinds.

-The age-old tradition of pursing waterfowl, especially ducks, is an activity either you are totally committed to or have no interest in.
+The age-old tradition of pursuing waterfowl, especially ducks, is an activity either you are totally committed to or have no interest in.
 There is no in-between for aficionados as this sport is not for the faint of heart.
 Waterfowl calling and decoying is an art which rarely makes the pages of most hunting journals.